monkstick-git/SaltyServers-Recruitment/README.md

 # SaltyServers-Recruitment

-Tell me why you should be an administrator
+Tell me why you should be an administrator in the Issues section.